devanooga/devanooga.com/_posts/2017-04-22-Annoying-Mastodon-Users-with-a-Bot.md

 ### Mastodon API

-Mastodon privdes a nice Ruby gem on their [github][mastodon-api].
-It's [well documented][gem-docs], and works pretty nicely for this silly task.
+Mastodon privdes a nice Ruby gem on their [GitHub][mastodon-api].
+It's [well-documented][gem-docs], and works pretty nicely for this silly task.
 To connect to a Mastodon instance, you need to authenticate as a user via Oauth.
 This would normally be handled whenever a user connects to your "Mastodon app", but since we are just building a bot (and not acting on behalf of a user) we